emorast/Geo-BaseMent/README.md

 # Geo-BaseMent
-(GEOdataBASE-manageMENT) Framework for geodata management on the web, for experiment purposes.
+Framework for geodata management on the web, for experiment purposes.